-Don't eat shark, marlin and swordfish, and limit the amount of tuna you eat to no more than two tuna steaks a week (about 140g cooked or 170g raw each) or four medium-sized cans of tuna a week (about 140g when drained).
+Breastfeeding mums should eat no more than one portion a week of shark, swordfish or marlin.
 These types of fish contain high levels of mercury.
 Don't eat more than two portions of oily fish per week.
 Oily fish includes salmon, mackerel, sardines and trout.
 Fresh tuna was classified as an oily fish until recently.
 Recent studies have shown the fish oil content of fresh tuna is similar to that of white fish.